stevenzim/WeatherTalk/wxtalk/resources/models/sentiment/readme.md

 Run Tweet extractor on tweets with NLP triples
-Tweet extractor options are defaulted to have all URL/USERS removed and no digit/hashtag normalisation For all available sentiment models binaries, URL/USERS removed, other options described below GUMLT - trained with digitNormalise = True
+Tweet extractor options are defaulted to have all URL/USERS removed and no digit/hashtag normalisation For all available sentiment models binaries, URL/USERS removed and replaced with empty strings Based on 2013 submissions for SemEval sentiment task B GU-MLT-LT
-KLUE -trained with hashNormalise = True
+KLUE
-NRC & TeamX - defaults
+NRC

-Example usage for sentiment tagging-- from wxtalk.modelbuilder import transformers as tran from wxtalk import helper
+Example usage for sentiment tagging-- from wxtalk.model import transformers as tran from wxtalk import helper

 helper.extractTweetNLPtriples(rawTweeetJSONFile,tripleJSONFile)  #Raw Tweets --> Triple Tweets